 Policy Management, Partner Self-service Registration UI will be from Partner Management which is scoped for a later version and the corresponding apis are scoped in the current version

-Application Type: A list of pre-created application types where policy association has been done already. e.g. Account Opening, Micro Payment, Payment, Benefits Transfer, Benefits Issue, Relief Issue , Age Check, Address Check, etc. If the country wishes so, they can create specific types also such as LPG Subsidy, PDS, Insurance Account Opening, PAN KYC etc.

-Who will create application types and associate a policy to the application type?

-One Application type can be associated to more than policy.
-MICROPAY can be associated to OTPauth and FPauth.
-Is this understanding right?
-(Considering Application Type and Code and same)

 Partner specifies nature of business / use case (descriptive text and not an application type or code) and asks for an API key Partner Manager reviews the application and grants a license key with the right auth policy Partner Management Admin Flow (Played by Partner Manager) ============================= 1.
 Approve/Reject Partner API Key requests post scrutiny.
 2. Associate policy to API Key

 Who will associate a policy to api key?
+Partner Manager

 Will a partner be associated to a partner manager during creation of partners?
 Else which partner manager will approve which partner’s request.
+Excellent question.
+Partner requests will have to be tagged with Regulator Name.
+For example if TRAI decides to host a portal for issuing MOSIP access, then partners will apply there.
+That portal will call the API with a user created for TRAI for partner manager role.
+This role can only see TRAI applications.

 Will all the partners be managed by a single partner manager or how are the partner managers defined?
+If MOSIP manages partners this will be true.
+It is a special case.
+Generally we will have to assume multiple partner managers.

 PartnerKeys: - Id - RequestCode #from API Key Request which was approved - PartnerCode (ARTLBANK) - ApiKey (some-real-lycr-ypti-ckey) - IssuedOn - ValidTill - IsActive - More fields

 What is PartnerKeys?
 When is it generated ?
 How is this used.
+This is the list of issued partner API keys.
+This is generated when a partner api key request is approved and a policy is associated.

 A partner can be associated to multiple api keys.
 As long as the api key is valid for a partner the partner authentication will be successful.
-Please confirm
+Please confirm.
+Correct.
+For each API key associated with a partner, this table will have an entry.

 So applicationtype is just internally used by the partner manager to map the appropriate apikey(policy) to partner and not mapped to partner.
-Please confirm
+Please confirm.
+No application type exists any more.
+That concept is removed.

 Relationship: What is the relationship to be maintained in the system between partners, MISP, partner and policy Manager?
 Who will be linked in the system?
+We do not maintain any relationship between partner and MISP or partner and policy manager.
+Partner and Partner Manager will be linked via “Regulator” field.

 As we can see from the entities above that there is no relationship between MISP and Partner.
 MISPs will have their own billing and partner management system where they will maintain this partner code for their agreements.

 Can you clarify on the above point?
+Yes

 Policy Manager Flow: i.
 Create and publish policies